Optimization via a Control-Centric Framework: Generalized Nash Equilibrium Seeking Problems

 \section{Generalized Nash Equilibrium Seeking Problems}

 Generalized Nash equilibrium (GNE) seeking problems arise when agents share coupling constraints, such as common resources or safety requirements, while pursuing individual objectives.
 These problems have been extensively studied from both the variational inequality and optimization perspectives; see the comprehensive survey in~\cite{facchinei_generalized_2010}.
 Classical reformulations based on Nikaido-Isoda functions and their regularized variants~\cite{von_heusinger_optimization_2009} provide optimization-based characterizations of (normalized) GNE.
 Algorithmic approaches have primarily relied on penalty and augmented Lagrangian methods, which embed the constraints into the agents’ costs.
-Representative contributions include penalty reformulations~\cite{facchinei_penalty_2010}, augmented Lagrangian frameworks~\cite{kanzow_augmented_2016}, and, more recently, continuous-time penalty dynamics that establish asymptotic or exponential convergence~\cite{sun_continuous-time_2021}.
+Representative contributions include augmented Lagrangian frameworks~\cite{kanzow_augmented_2016}, and, more recently, continuous-time penalty dynamics that establish asymptotic or exponential convergence~\cite{sun_continuous-time_2021}, as well as hierarchical-game extensions with convergence rate guarantees~\cite{huang_distributed_2024}.

-Despite these advances, existing continuous-time GNE seeking algorithms remain fundamentally penalty- or projection-based and do not provide guarantees of FT, FxT, or PT convergence.
+Despite these advances, existing continuous-time GNE seeking algorithms remain fundamentally penalty- or projection-based and do not provide explicit FT, FxT, or PT guarantees for the general v-GNE problem with coupled equality and inequality constraints.
 Moreover, their convergence analyses hinge on asymptotic Lyapunov arguments.
 In contrast, the control-centric OLF framework developed in this paper provides explicit convergence rate guarantees that extend beyond asymptotic or exponential stability.
-In what follows, we specialize this framework to GNE problems with strongly monotone games with convex shared constraints.
+In what follows, we specialize this framework to strongly monotone games with convex shared constraints.

-\subsection{Problem statement and stationarity vector}
+\subsection{Problem Statement and Stationarity Vector}